shehabosama/ShehabAssistantLibrary/README.md

     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);

         myDbAdapter = new MyDbAdapter(this);
         myDbAdapter.delete();

       }
 }
 ```
-to add some words and their answer you need to make list of objects to set your question and answer
+To add some words and their answer you need to make list of objects to set your question and answer
 like this

   ```